Trust In Media At All-Time Low, Research Shows

 As Axios noted, the staggering decline does not seem to have anything to do with former President Donald Trump's attacks on the press, since the same trend is seen across the world.

-“Faith in society’s central institutions, especially in government and the media, is the glue that holds society together.
-That glue was visibly dissolving a decade ago, and has now, for many millions of Americans, disappeared entirely.”

-“Mistrust of media is now a central part of many Americans’ personal identity — an article of faith that they weren’t argued into and can’t be argued out of,” the publication wrote.
+"Faith in society's central institutions, especially in government and the media, is the glue that holds society together.
+That glue was visibly dissolving a decade ago, and has now, for many millions of Americans, disappeared entirely.""Mistrust of media is now a central part of many Americans' personal identity -- an article of faith that they weren't argued into and can't be argued out of," the publication wrote.

 Media organizations have had a hard time adjusting to the technological age.
 The internet has changed the industry, with tech giants such as Google and Facebook ending traditional advertising and effectively killing the media's business model, according to Axios.